r03ert0/meshgeometry/README.md

 -randverts number_of_vertices                    |Generate homogeneously distributedrandom vertices over the mesh -relax filename                                  |Relax current mesh to mesh at filename (both meshes have the same topology) -resample smooth_mesh reference_mesh             |Resample the mesh to match the vertices and the topology of the argument mesh
--rotate x y z                                    |Rotate with angles x, y and z (in degrees) -scale scale_value                               |Multiply each vertex by 'scale' -stereographic                                   |Stereographic projection
+-removeIsolatedVerts                             |Removes isolated vertices in the mesh (if present) -rotate x y z                                    |Rotate with angles x, y and z (in degrees) -scale scale_value                               |Multiply each vertex by 'scale' -stereographic                                   |Stereographic projection